clewallen3/rpe-calcium-imaging/README.md

 # rpe-calcium-imaging
+A fundamental bug was discovered in Matlab p-code that made it impractical to continue project pending further updates from Matlab.

 A repository that contains code to streamline the acquisition of calcium imaging data for retinal pigment epithlium at the National Eye Instute.

 REQUIRES: